makielskis/botscript/README.md

  nifty user interfaces or other services around botscript.

 Botscript makes heavy use of the Boost C++ extensions.
- Other external libraries used are: Lua 5.2, pugixml 1.0 and HTML Tidy.
+ Other external libraries used are: MongoDB, Lua 5.2, pugixml 1.0 and HTML Tidy.

 Build external libraries
 ------------------------